xiayudev/xiayudev/README.md

 ### <div align="center">I'm Josue Cerron, a passionate developer 👨‍💻 working remotely since 2022 🚀</div>

-- 🔭 I’m a Software Developer from Holberton School Peru.
+- 🔭 I’m a Software Developer graduated from Holberton School Peru.

-- 🌱 I’m currently searching for awesome projects that can give me to the next level.
+- 🌱 I’m currently looking for awesome projects that can take me to the next level.

 - ❓ Ask me about anything related to C, Python, JavaScript, MySQL, PHP, Jquery.